bmuschko/ckad-crash-course/exercises/14-exposing-service/instructions.md

 In this exercise, you will create a Deployment and expose a container port for its Pods.
 You will demonstrate the differences between the service types ClusterIP and NodePort.

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenarios ["Creating a Service of type ClusterIP"](https://learning.oreilly.com/scenarios/7-1-ckad-services/9781098105310/) and [Creating a Service of type NodePort](https://learning.oreilly.com/scenarios/7-2-ckad-services/9781098105327/).

 ## Routing Traffic to Pods from Inside and Outside of a Cluster

 1. Create a Service named `myapp` of type `ClusterIP` that exposes port 80 and maps to the target port 80.